zydlsd/SemiCTrans/README.md

 ## Introduction
-This is the officail code for ["Semi-supervised brain tumor MRI segmentation via a dual-uncertainty guided CNN-Transformer 2.5D model and voxel-wise contrastive learning"](https://ieeexplore.ieee.org/document/11004024)
+:rocket: This is the officail code for ["Enhancing Semi-Supervised Brain Tumor Segmentation via Dual-Uncertainty Guided 2.5D CNN-Transformer and Voxel-Wise Contrastive Learning"](https://ieeexplore.ieee.org/document/11004024)

 ## Installation

-This repository is based on PyTorch 0.4.1.
+:wrench: This repository is based on PyTorch 0.4.1.

 ## Usage